Voidrei/pdsnd_github/README.md

 data sets for Chicago, New York City and Washinton.

 ### Credits
-all the credits to udacity since I used the code they gave.
+all the credits to udacity since I used the code they gave us.
 Also, I used some help from the knowledge section.